manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Note how we use `==` for value comparison, while we used `=` for assignment.

-And there is a second comparison operator, which is useful when we compare values of different types: `0 == 0` is of course `true`, but `0 == ""` is also true.
+And there is a second comparison operator, which is useful when we compare values of different types: `0 == 0` is of course `true`, but `0 == ""` is... also `true`.
 This might not be what you want, because the number `0` and the empty string `""` are two different things - we probably agree that an empty string is something different than the number zero.

 In order to make sure that the two things we compare have the same value *and* also have the same type, we can use the `===` operator, which checks for type *and* value.
 Because comparisons with `==` are less strict, they are a common source of confusing bugs.
 It's therefore recommended to always compare using `===`, unless you know precisely that you want a less strict comparison.